Hindi Tamil

 Bg.
 2.37, 38 – O Kaunteya, either you achieve a victory in battle and achieve the kingdom or you achieve a glorious death and achieve a higher destination.
 Therefore, with determination stand-up and fight without considering happiness or distress, loss or gain, victory or defeat – thus, by doing so you never incur sin.

 Bg.
 2.39 – O Pärtha, I have described to you, till now, in terms of säìkhya-yoga, the analytical study of activities.
 Now, I am going to describe in terms of performing the activities without having any desires for fruitive results.
-If one performs his prescribed duties with the help of this knowledge, then certainly he will free himself from the bondage of work.
+If one performs his prescribed duties with the help of this knowledge, then certainly he will be freed from the bondage of work.

 Bg.
 2.40, 41 – O Arjuna, on this path there is no loss or diminution even a little advancement can save oneself from the most dangerous fear of material existence.
-Those who are fixed on this path are resolute in their purpose but those who are not their intelligence is many-branched and contaminated with unlimited desires, O Kuru-nandana.
+One who is fixed on this path, is resolute in his purpose but one who is not, his intelligence is many-branched and contaminated with unlimited desires, O Kuru-nandana.

 Bg.
 2.44 – Those whose mind is too attached to sense enjoyment and heavanly opulence, for them the firm determination for pure devotional service does not take place.

 Bg.
-2.45, 46 – Vedas in general deal with the subject matter of three modes of material nature (i.e. the subject matter of action and its reactions), O Arjuna.
-You be transcendental to them and be always situated on the platform of pure devotional service and be always free from dualities and anxieties for gain and safety and thus be established in the self.
+2.45, 46 – Vedas in general deal with the subject matter of three modes of material nature (i.e. the subject matter of one’s actions and its reactions).
+O Arjuna, you be transcendental to them and be always situated on the platform of pure devotional service and be always free from dualities and anxieties for gain and safety and thus be established in the self.

 Bg.
-2.47 – O Arjuna, you have the privileges to perform your prescribed duties but you do not have the privileges to enjoy the fruits of your labor (i.e., you can utilize them to fulfill your bodily needs but certainly not to fulfill your desires (for sense enjoyments)).
-Never become attached to the results of your activities, for they are stringently controlled by the three modes of material nature (based on the reactions of your past activities).
-And also you never become attached to not performing your prescribed duties.
+2.47 – O Arjuna, you have the privileges to perform your prescribed duties but you do not have the privileges to enjoy the results of your labor (i.e., you may utilize them to fulfill your bodily needs but certainly not for your sense enjoyment).
+Never become attached to the results of your labor, for they are stringently controlled by the three modes of material nature (based on the reactions of your past activities).
+And also, you never become attached to not performing your prescribed duties.

 Bg.
 2.48 to 50 – O Dhanaïjaya, keep all the materialistic fruitive activities at far distance (by performing your prescribed duty devotedly without any tinge of ulterior motivations by keeping the Supreme Lord at centre).
 Those who want to enjoy the fruits of their labor are misers.